February 24th - 2:30am - Operation "Florida or Bust!!" -

 WOW!!
 What a difference between parks.
 This outdoor resort is beautiful.
 You

-hardly feel like you are in the dessert anymore with all the grass and flowers and
+hardly feel like you are in the dessert anymore with all the grass, flowers, trees

-trees and lakes that connect.
-You can take your boat from your own private dock
+and lakes that connect.
+You can take your boat from your own private dock and

-as well.
+exercise as well.
 The sites are truly customized.
-Some people have put close to a million
+Some people have put close to

-dollars in upgrades on these sites and have everything from a sushi bar to full
+a million dollars in upgrades on these sites and have everything from a sushi

-gourmet outdoor kitchens to their own pools and spas in the backyard with swim up
+bar to full gourmet outdoor kitchens to their own pools and spas in the backyard

-bars.
-It was nice to see and quite impressive, but again, it's still in the dessert and
+with swim up bars.
+It was nice to see and quite impressive, but it's still in the

-the dry heat is not to our liking.
-Not to mention there isn't a beach 5 miles away.
+dessert and the dry heat is not to our liking.
+And the beach isn't 5 miles away.

 February 14th - Valentine's Day at Glamis -

-happens to be our next stop.
+to be our next stop.
 With two sand cars and 8 quads we all have a vehicle to drive around the dunes, or ride with someone else.
-Yesterday, we ladies
+Yesterday, we ladies took a long

-took a long ride all around, which was perfect since it hasn't gotten too busy, and all the sand dunes have no tracks on them since the wind shifted the night
+ride all around, which was perfect since it hasn't gotten too busy, and all the sand dunes don't have any tracks on them since the wind shifted the night before and

-before and smoothed them out.
+smoothed them out.
 We were out for about 2 hours, and had a great time.
-Eventually the guys met up with us, and we all went a little further into the
+Eventually the guys met up with us, and we all went a little further into the dunes and hit

-dunes and hit the bigger ones.
-One dune, which was incredibly steep made Stephanie and I a bit nervous, so we stopped for a moment at the top, noticing Greg
+the bigger ones.
+One dune, which was incredibly steep made Stephanie and I a bit nervous, so we stopped for a moment at the top, noticing Greg and Frank

-and Frank behind us Stephanie quickly turned her quad around.
-Not knowing what Greg was planning, I crept forward on my quad slowly hoping by just leaving
+behind us Stephanie quickly turned her quad around.
+Not knowing what Greg was planning, I crept forward on my quad slowly hoping by just leaving the brake off,

 February 16th -